digitalfortress-tech/ad-rotator/README.md

 <!-- or with unpkg.com -->
 <script src="https://unpkg.com/ad-rotator@3.9.0/dist/ad-rotator.js"></script>
 ```
-The library will be available as a global object at `window.adRotator`
+The library will be available as a global object at `window.rotator`

 ## Configuration